Sign In / Sign Out

 How many students will you admit this year?

-Admissions are based on the number of TA and RA spots available; however, we typically enroll around 20 to 25 students each fall.
+Admissions are based on the number of TA and RA spots available; however, SESE typically enrolls around 20 to 25 students each fall.

-Students coming from another graduate program will apply via the standard admissions process.
-The Office of Graduate Education has restrictions on how many credits students can transfer from previous graduate programs.
-See the transfer credit portion of the Office of Graduate Education’s policies and procedures guide for more information regarding transfer limitations: https://graduate.asu.edu/policies-procedures.
+Students coming from another graduate program will apply through the standard admissions application process.
+The Graduate College has restrictions on how many credits students can transfer from previous graduate programs.
+See the ASU pre-admission credit policy in the Graduate College policies and procedures guide for more information regarding prior graduate credits earned and how they may be applied to a new graduate program: https://graduate.asu.edu/policies-procedures.

 Do I need to send official transcripts to both the Graduate College and SESE?